PBPospisil/nhlDataAnalysisProject/README.md

 #### Error in the Model

 To see how the model performs, ```GraphModel()``` has the option to create line plots with absolute error margins of a given team and season.
+One plot is produced by a single call to ```LinearModel()```.
 Overall team win percentage in a season should be easier to predict as a season goes on, due to the distribution centering around am average win percentage.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61258485-37a14f80-a733-11e9-9dc8-18c1a7c0e967.png' alt='error-winpred-for-team' align='center' width='600' />